avengers-p11/Documentation/Application CI Design/Java CI Checks/Unit Testing /README.md

 | **Selenium** | Automates browsers to test websites. | Works with Chrome, Firefox, Safari, and more.
 Can be used with JUnit and TestNG. | Tests work across browsers.
 Supports many languages like Java, Python. | Tests can be slow.
 Needs extra tools for advanced features. |
 | **Maven**     | Automates builds and manages dependencies. | Manages dependencies (e.g., JUnit, TestNG) using `pom.xml`.
 Plugins for testing (e.g., Surefire).
 Generates reports. | Simplifies dependency management.
 Automates test execution.
 Integrates easily with CI/CD tools. | Requires proper configuration to work effectively.
 Not a standalone testing tool.          |

-# Java Unit Testing using Maven
+# Java Unit Testing using Junit

 **Before starting unit testing, ensure that you have Maven installed on your system.
 If not, please follow the instructions in the following resource**